rhythmjain18-adobe/ff-services-docs/src/pages/guides/tutorials/create-your-first-sdk-implementation.md

 const firefly = new FireflyClient(config);
 ```

-## Generating an Image with a Prompt
+## Step 4: Generating an Image with a Prompt

 With authentication done and the Firefly client created, how do we generate images for a prompt?
 It takes all of one line!